BrocoCYSEC/Uni-Material-CySec/README.md

 Some notes or exercises were taken in italian, but this applies to the vast minority of the cases.
 I apologize for the inconvenience for any international students.

-## Find the material useful or want to share any feedback?
+## Did you find the materials useful or want to share any feedback?

 If you want to share a feedback, you can contact me directly on brocolaco5678@gmail.com.

-If you found the material useful and would like to thank me, you can make a donation to support my nerdy hobbies: https://www.paypal.me/giovannid1717
+If you found the materials useful and would like to thank me, you can make a donation to support my nerdy hobbies: https://www.paypal.me/giovannid1717

 Thank you! :)